 Despite evolving privacy regulations, high-profile data breach incidents and public sentiment toward data privacy, 54% of organizations say they are sharing data more frequently than they did last year.
 But, as we’ve discussed before, data, in its many forms, is simply hard to manage.

 However, the benefits of data sharing significantly outweigh the risks, so long as your organization has the proper privacy and security protections in place.
+Use our data sharing calculator to determine how much sensitive data you’re sharing and how to best protect it.

 The Value of Data Sharing